aardvark-warrior/qyay-app/README.md

 3. **Event Actions (Host)**: There are three action buttons for each event - 1. `Event ID`, which shows the unique ID the your audience can enter into the app to join your event.
 2. `Change Event`, which shows a drop down with `Delete` option.
 3. `Moderate Event`, which takes you to the event's page with all the questions that the audience has asked.

-4. **Joining an Event (Audience)**: Starting in the Home Page (`http://localhost:5173`) and click the `Join Event` button in the left side bar.
+4. **Joining an Event (Audience)**: Starting in the Home Page (`http://localhost:5173`), click the `Join Event` button in the left side bar.
 This will show a pop-up textbox for you to enter the unique `Event ID` provided by the Host.
 Click `Join` to be taken to the event's Q&A page.
 Note: if you entered the wrong ID or the event page failed to load, press the `Home` button in the left sidebar to restart at the home page.

 5. **Asking Questions (Audience)**:
 In the event Q&A page, click the `Ask a Question` button to type in your question and click `Save`.